Stripped-Envelope Supernovae for QCD Axion Detection

 The proposal to search for gamma rays coincident with the neutrino burst from the next Galactic SN is a novel approach, motivated by the possibility of axion-photon conversion in the progenitor’s magnetic field.
 This strategy requires a coordinated network of gamma-ray satellites providing continuous, full-sky coverage.
 Such a system would entail substantial effort and investment, but presumably would also serve a broad range of other astrophysical objectives and targets.

-Waiting for the next Galactic SN may take a long time, but constructing IAXO for solar axion detection is itself a decades-long endeavor, and dark matter searches are similarly career-spanning.
+Waiting for the next Galactic SN may take a long time, but constructing IAXO for solar axion detection is itself a decades-long endeavor, and dark matter searches are similarly career spanning.
 Therefore, any new approach merits serious consideration and discussion, even if it requires taking a long-term perspective.

 The magnetic fields of SN progenitors are among the least understood elements in the production–detection pipeline of this method, motivating dedicated studies.
 We identify here a previously overlooked class of targets: stripped-envelope stars, the progenitors of Type Ibc SNe, which comprise up to a third of all core-collapse events~\cite{Pessi:2025wht}.
 Their smaller geometric size and correspondingly larger $B$ fields make them stand out among conceivable targets.
-Blue supergiants are much rarer, perhaps 1\% of all cases~\cite{Kleiser:2011ms,Pessi:2025wht}, whereas the more familiar red supergiants tend to have weaker $B$ fields and therefore must be closer for a realistic QCD axion detection.
+Blue supergiants are much rarer, perhaps 1\% of all cases~\cite{Kleiser:2011ms,Pessi:2025wht}, whereas the more familiar red supergiants tend to have weaker $B$ fields, and therefore, must be closer for a realistic QCD axion detection.

 Assuming nuclear bremsstrahlung as the only production process, the discovery potential is summarized in a single number---the ratio of the progenitor magnetic field $B$ over the SN distance $d_{\rm SN}$.
-A QCD axion detection in the form of a few 100-MeV gamma rays in a satellite similar to \textit{Fermi}-LAT can be achieved for $B/{\rm kG}\agt d_{\rm SN}/10~{\rm kpc}$.
+A QCD axion detection in the form of a few 100 MeV gamma rays in a satellite similar to \textit{Fermi}-LAT can be achieved for $B/{\rm kG}\agt d_{\rm SN}/10~{\rm kpc}$.
 Therefore, a Type~Ibc SN at a Galactic-center distance would require a kG-range $B$ field.
 For stripped-envelope stars, this possibility is real---rare cases even go beyond this limit.
 The compact nature of stripped-envelope progenitors allows one to touch $m_a$ down to $10^{-4}\,\mathrm{eV}$.

 The next Galactic SN was always expected to become a treasure trove of scientific discoveries, with the potential detection of QCD axions among its richest rewards.